A1bertY/Fibonacci-sequence/README.md

 # Fibonacci-sequence
-3 solutions for this issue,and which is the best
+3 solutions for this issue,have a see which has the highest efficiency